kkarbowiak/cpp-argparse/README.md

 ## Usage

-You can find example applications in the project's `examples` subdirectory.
+You can follow the tutorial in the project's `tutorial` subdirectory to learn how to use this library.
 A short example follows below:

 ```c++
 #include "argparse.h"